vish-n-u/foodVillaApp/README.md

 # Swiggy clone application - Frontend
-This project is a highly responsive swiggy-clone web application
+This project is a highly responsive swiggy-clone web application built using Reactjs,TailwindCss and many other tools.